 - Stick to black—Black type is the most legible and recommended text color for your signature.
 Darker gray hues are also acceptable.

 - Consider creating several different signatures— Different messages sometimes require different signatures.
 Emails to off-campus contacts may require a more thorough signature, while messages between coworkers might require a simpler signature.
 Take this into consideration and create several options that you can choose from.
-Need help creating a signature?

 Here is a template for creating your email signature.
 Depending on your role at GC, not all fields may be applicable.

-Name (First, Last, and professional or academic title, as appropriate)
+Name (first, last, and professional or academic title, as appropriate)